Nuno Santos (footballer, born 1995)

-Nuno Miguel Gomes dos Santos (born 13 February 1995) is a Portuguese professional footballer who plays for Sporting CP as a winger.
+Nuno Miguel Gomes dos Santos (born 13 February 1995) is a Portuguese professional footballer who plays as a left winger or left wing-back for Sporting CP.

 Club career

 Benfica

-Born in Trofa, Porto metropolitan area, Santos began his development at local C.D.
+Born in Trofa, Porto District, Santos began his development at local C.D.
 Trofense before joining the ranks of FC Porto, and after a year at Rio Ave F.C. he signed for S.L.
 Benfica in 2013.
 On 30 August 2014, he made his professional debut with their reserves in the Segunda Liga, coming on as a 69th-minute substitute for João Amorim in a 3–1 home win against S.C.
 Covilhã.
 He scored eight goals in 36 games in his first season, starting in a 3–2 loss at S.C.
 Braga B on 14 December.
 On 14 February 2015, he scored twice in a 4–1 home victory over U.D.
 Oliveirense (4–1).

 Santos made his only appearance for the first team in the Primeira Liga on 11 September 2015, playing the final 11 minutes in place of Pizzi in a 6–0 home rout of C.F.
 Os Belenenses.
 That December, he suffered an injury to his left knee that was still an issue when he signed a season-long loan to fellow top-flight club Vitória F.C. in June 2016.